On this walk, children will enjoy looking for wildlife around the ponds, playing at the stream and the play area at the pub.

 7. Follow the singular path through the length of the woodland.
 Look out for a lovely iron bench that is slowly being engulfed by a huge tree.
 At the bottom of the slope here, children can once again access Oakhanger Stream.
 The path will eventually lead you to a gate designed to stop motor cars, which you can step over.
 You will pass by some properties before the path turns into a tarmac access lane.
 The lane will lead you back out onto the main road through Selborne.

 8. The pub and cafes will be to your left and if you walk (or drive) further along the road you can find the excellent village play area just on the outskirts of the village.
 Look out for the small wooden signpost on your left to Selborne Recreation Ground opposite the lion’s head fountain when exiting the village towards Liss and away from Alton.
-It is just before the traffic control and also signed Ketcher’s Cottages.
+The entrance is on the left just before the traffic control, almost opposite the lion’s head fountain and also signed Ketcher’s Cottages.
 There is a parking area after about 80-100 yards.

 Route map for Selborne by Sally Broom on plotaroute.com